 Chances are, no one going to work that day planned on having their business damaged in a gas explosion.
 Yet it occurs without warning.
 If the lights go out and the infrastructure of your workplace is compromised, that could mean days and weeks spent trying to recover, which takes a huge toll on you and your business.

 Crews spent that Sunday closing off the Plantation site by installing metal chain-link fencing.
 If you’re unable to access your workspace due to damages that could also inconvenience you and your staff.
-Cloud computing can be the solution to these very real issues.
+Cloud solutions can be the solution to these very real issues.
 It provides the freedom and flexibility to manage these types of unpredictable situations and can mitigate losses tremendously.

 Cloud Computing Benefits